Unified Model of Heated Plasma Expansion: Solutions for an expanding Plasma Slab

 \subsection{Qualitative view of parametric regimes}

-Equations\eqref{SSuni:sys} can be solved along with boundary conditions \eqref{coreBCs} and matching condition \eqref{match}, to obtain the plasma dynamics for $\zeta_c\leq\zeta<\zeta_f$, for different values of the parameters $\eta$ and $\zeta_c$.
-These equations were numerically solved for $\eta$ and $\zeta_c$ in the ranges $\left[10^{-2},10^2\right]$ and $\left[0.1,10\right]$ respectively, and the profiles of $N_i$, $P_i$ and $Q$ for some of the solutions are shown in Fig.\ref{fig:paramVarPlots}$(a)$.
+Equations~\eqref{SSuni:sys} can be solved along with boundary conditions~\eqref{coreBCs} and matching condition~\eqref{match}, to obtain the plasma dynamics for $\zeta_c\leq\zeta<\zeta_f$, for different values of the parameters $\eta$ and $\zeta_c$.
+These equations were numerically solved for $\eta$ and $\zeta_c$ in the ranges $\left[10^{-2},10^2\right]$ and $\left[0.1,10\right]$ respectively, and the profiles of $N_i$, $P_i$ and $Q$ for some of the solutions are shown in Fig.~\ref{fig:paramVarPlots}$(a)$.
 Each column corresponds to the value of $\zeta_c$ mentioned on the top, and each plot shows the profiles for $\eta \in \{10^{-2},10^{-1},1,10,10^{2}\}$.
-The dot-dashed line in the plots for $N_i$ represents the initially neutral plasma slab, and the gray vertical line in the plots for $P_i$ and $Q$ corresponds to its interface with vacuum.
+The dot-dashed line in the ion density plots represents the initially neutral plasma slab, and the gray vertical line in the ion velocity and electric field plots corresponds to the initial vacuum interface.
 The contour $P_i=\zeta$, on which $\zeta_f$ lies, is shown with a dashed line in the $P_i$ plots.
 The numerical integrations were carried out until $\zeta_f-\epsilon<\zeta_f$ to avoid numerical artifacts at $\zeta_f$ with the end point difference $\epsilon=10^{-8}|\zeta_c|$.
 The colored dashed lines in the plots for $Q$ correspond to the boundary $\zeta_f$ that separates the electron-ion plasma region from the electron sheath beyond it.